 Posted on behalf of Henness & Haight on May 21, 2015 in Personal Injury News

 You are out and about with your significant other or friends, enjoying a nice evening, when suddenly the wait staff spills hot coffee on you, creating a scalding burn.
 The pain will be immediate and it can be hard to think in the chaos which follows.
 With over 130 million Americans eating out daily, you can bet the restaurants know how to cover themselves from liability.
 Here is what you should do if you suffer a burn injury in a restaurant.
+If you have been injured due to an accident in a restaurant, we are here to help.
+Contact one of our Las Vegas personal injury attorney's today and we will schedule a free consultation.

 Hot plates, soup or coffee can all be culprits for burns and scalding.
 Food at 130 degrees or coffee at 140 degrees can actually result in third-degree burns within seconds of contact to your skin.
 Even lower-temperature burns can create awful pain and discomfort.
 The first thing you should do is soak the burn in cool water for a minimum of five minutes.
 This will help to reduce swelling and remove heat from the skin.
 Antibiotic ointments and aloe vera cream can also help to cool the burn and prevent infection.
 If possible, cover the area with a clean, dry gauze.
 Keep the coverage loose so that the skin can breathe.